- What's a chappe?

 Without further Anneau, let us lunge right into our first specimen: The medieval arming sword.

-The arming sword, sometimes called the knightly sword, is without a doubt what everyone thinks of when they hear the word sword.
-Those of you reading this saying, ?No, I thought of a katana,? or ?You?re wrong, I was thinking of a scimitar,? are lying.
-Deep down inside, you know that I?m right.
-Western culture instilled the arming sword into your psyche long before you had even heard of a katana or scimitar.
-We will get to those other two swords in time, but there is no better choice to begin this series than with the symbol of chivalry and honor, the knightly sword.
+The arming sword, sometimes called the knightly sword, is what everyone thinks of when they hear the word sword.
+Those of you reading this saying, "No, I thought of a katana", or "You're wrong, I was thinking of a scimitar", we'll watch a few episodes of Game of Thrones and then come back and tell me which type of sword comes to mind.
+By the way we will get to Katanas and Scimitars and other swords in time, but there is no better choice to begin this series than with the symbol of chivalry and honor, the knightly sword.

 The arming sword is a fairly simple design.
 It owes its existence to even simpler weapons like the roman gladius and roman spatha (both of which were fantastic swords in their own right).
 Arming swords are meant to be fairly light and sharp on both edges.
 They are mostly used for slashing although they can be used by thrusting if you're feeling particularly stabby.
 These types of swords were classified by the all-time master of sword history, Ewart Oakeshott (God rest his soul).